George Dewhurst (Radical and Reformer): Death and burial

-The people of Blackburn commissioned a monument to Dewhurst at the cemetery and in April 1858 the Blackburn Standard reported that it had been erected.
-It was the first public monument in the cemetery at that time, completed by the builder John Hacking and about 17 feet in height.
+Unsurprisingly the people of Blackburn went on to commission a monument to Dewhurst at the cemetery and in April 1858 the Blackburn Standard reported that it had been erected.
+It was the first public monument in the cemetery at that time, completed by the builder John Hacking and stood about 17 feet in height.
 It was reported that when first erected the monument was "conspicuous from a considerable distance".

-It was inscribed with the following:
+The monument is inscribed with the following: